 A Notice of Nondiscrimination is required to be placed in all plans, studies and processes undertaken by BMC.

 NOTICE OF NONDISCRIMINATION

-The Baltimore Regional Transportation Board (BRTB) operates without regard to race, color and national origin in accordance with Title VI of the Civil Rights Act.
-Anyone who believes they have been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with the BRTB.
+The Baltimore Regional Transportation Board (BRTB) operates its programs and services without regard to race, color, or national origin in accordance with Title VI of the Civil Rights Act of 1964, and other applicable laws.